mateusabelli/flamenco/web/project-website/content/_index.md

 ### Robust Technology

-The core of Flamenco is build using Go and SQLite.
-Check out the sources on [projects.blender.org](https://projects.blender.org/studio/flamenco).
+The core of Flamenco is built using Go and SQLite.
+Check out the source code on [projects.blender.org](https://projects.blender.org/studio/flamenco).

 <--->